spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

 equilibrium climate sensitivity
   The {term}`climate sensitivity` after the whole climate system, including the deep ocean, reaches a new equilibrium state.
 Because heat transfer within the deep ocean is very slow, this takes thousands of years.

+glacier
+  A large piece of ice sitting on a mountain.

+  Melt of glaciers with warming contributes to {term}`sea level rise`.

 greenhouse gas
   A molecule in Earth's atmosphere that significantly absorbs {term}`longwave radiation`.
 The two most important ones are carbon dioxide (CO$_2$) and water vapor (H$_2$O).
 Others include methane (CH$_4$), nitrous oxide (N$_2$O), and ozone (O$_3$)

+hiatus periods
+  During the transient period of warming in response to a positive {term}`radiative forcing`---such as the ongoing global-mean warming in response to historical {term}`anthropogenic` greenhouse gas emissions---periods of roughly a decade or longer during which global-mean surface temperature nonetheless stays flat or even slightly cools.

+  These are the natural consequence of two things happening at once: (1) the long-term warming due to the system trying to reach a new equilibrium, and (2) natural, {term}`internal variability` in the climate system that causes the surface to be a bit warmer than usual or--in the case of hiatus periods---a bit colder than usual for a while.

+ice sheet
+  A huge mass of ice on land.
+Currently, there are two: Greenland and Antarctica.

+  In colder periods such as the ice ages, these were thicker and more expansive, and the great Laurentide ice sheet extended beyond Greenland to much of the northern high latitudes, including much of Canada and northern Europe, and in North America reaching as far south as New Jersey, Pennsylvania, and Ohio.
+The retreat of the ice sheets from glacial to interglacial periods affects local {term}`sea level rise` through {term}`post-glacial rebound`.

+high cloud
+  A {term}`cloud` that is sufficiently high in Earth's {term}`troposphere`, say 7 km and higher.
+Because temperatures there are very cold, often consist of ice crystals or are *mixed-phase*, meaning a combination of liquid droplets and ice crystals.

+  For our purposes, notable types of high floud include wispy *cirrus* clouds and the thick *anvil* of {term}`cumulonimbus` towers.

+  High clouds tend to have a positive net {term}`cloud radiative effect`:
+  - {term}`longwave radiation`: being high up to the surface, their temperature is typically much cooler than that of the surface, resulting in substantial net absorption of LW.
+In other words, they absorb the LW emitted by the surface underneath, and then re-emit it at a much colder temperature and thus with less energy, resulting in less radiative energy escaping to space.
+  - {term}`shortwave radiation`: they reflect SW back to space, so SW CRE is negative.
+  - net: Generally positive: the LW trapping tends to win out over the SW reflection

 insolation
   A contraction of the phrase "**in**coming **sol**ar radi**ation**": the amount of solar radiation incident at Earth's {term}`top of atmosphere`.
 Physical dimensions are power per area; SI units are Watts divided by square meter, $\text{W m}^{-2}$.